Shreya-1416/Shreya-1416/README.md

 - **AI/ML Enthusiast** exploring LLMs, computer vision, and intelligent systems
 - **DSA Focused** with consistent problem-solving and competitive programming practice
 - Recently built a **Myntra For Bharat hackathon submission** for WeForShe Hacker-ramp 2026
-- Currently building a full-featured **Kanban board application** with drag-and-drop, real-time collaboration features, and a live backend API
+- Currently building a full-featured **Kanban board application** with drag-and-drop and a live backend API

 ---